sghaskell/integrations/collectd-consul/README.md

 # ![](./img/integrations_consul.png) Consul

-_This directory consolidates all the metadata associated with the consul plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-consul)_
+This directory consolidates all the metadata associated with the consul plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-consul).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)